susiku/My-Portifolio/README.md

 # Project Name
  My Portifolio

-> Description the project.
+ Description the project.
- The project intended to use flexbox
+ This project uses vectors from figma template which are styled with css flexbox

 ## Built With